Implicit transaction costs and the fundamental theorems of asset pricing: Introduction

-Although the proposed economy satisfies the FFTAP, it is incomplete, unless we modificate the definition of completeness.
-Even though the market is incomplete in the almost surely sense, we show that any contingent claim can be hedged in the $L^2$-sense if an unique equivalent probability measure exists.
-The proof follows similar arguments employed by \c{C}etin \textit{et al.} (2004) in the proof of the second fundamental theorem of asset pricing (SFTAP).
+Although the proposed economy satisfies the FFTAP, it is incomplete.
+Even though the market is incomplete (in an $L^2$-sense), we show that the use of continuous and bounded variation trading strategies is the best choice when dealing with the problem of hedging.
+The use of these strategies allows investors to remove the price impact from portfolio's value.
+This result suggests that investors can split a large trade into infinitesimally small trades in order to avoid the price impact.
+To prove this, we use arguments similar to those used by \c{C}etin \textit{et al.} (2004) in the proof of the second fundamental theorem of asset pricing (SFTAP).
 The authors develop a mathematical model including liquidity risk into the standard arbitrage pricing theory.
-The basic idea of the proof is to assume that there exists a second type of economy with only transaction costs in addition to the implicit transaction cost economy.
-The desired result can then be obtained by showing that the completeness of the economy with only transaction costs implies completeness of the implicit transaction cost economy in the $L^2$-sense.
+The basic idea of the proof is to assume that there exists a second type of economy, called the standard economy, without implicit transaction costs in addition to the implicit transaction cost economy.

-Taken together, these results make two principal contributions to arbitrage pricing theory.
-First, they show that the FFTAP is valid even in the presence of bid-ask spreads, price-impact and bid-ask spread impact.
+Taken together, these results make three principal contributions to arbitrage pricing theory.
+First, they show that the FFTAP is valid even in the presence of implicit transaction costs.
 Indeed, NFLVR is equivalent to the existence of an equivalent probability measure.
-When this probability measure is unique, it is also a sufficient condition to conclude that any contingent claim in the implicit transaction cost economy is hedgeable in an $L^2$-sense.
+When this probability measure is unique, the results show that in markets with implicit transaction costs trading with continuous trading strategies of bounded variation can improve hedging.
 Last but not least, they are proved under the realistic assumption that the trade price depends on the traded volume.

 Another important result shown in the paper is that continuous trading is not only limited to bounded variation trading strategies.
-In particular, infinite variation trading strategies with bounded quadratic variation are allowed in our setting.
+In particular, infinite variation trading strategies with bounded quadratic variation and finitely many jumps are allowed in our setting.
 A notable example is given by the replicating trading strategy of the European call/put option.

 Overall, we believe that these findings will improve the understanding of the effects of the transaction costs on the arbitrage pricing theory.